-- submit an affidavit or certificate signed by a duly licensed physician that states, in the physician’s opinion, that the vaccination would be injurious to the health and well-being of the student.
+- You submit an affidavit or certificate signed by a duly licensed physician that states, in the physician’s opinion, that the vaccination would be injurious to the health and well-being of the student.

 student must use one of the below forms obtained directly from the Texas Department of State Health Services.

 - Exemption from Meningococcal Vaccination Requirements for Reasons of Conscience form for public junior colleges.

 - Exemption From Immunizations for Reasons of Conscience.
 This form must be requested online or by mail and must be notarized.
 Please allow up to 7-10 business days for the form to arrive by mail.

-- are incarcerated in a Texas prison.
+- You are incarcerated in a Texas prison.